Welcome to the Discovery Middle School Band Program!

 At Butler University, Ms. Weirich served as Vice President of the National Association for Music Education-Butler University Chapter and Corresponding Secretary of the Zeta Chapter of Sigma Alpha Iota.
 Ms. Weirich spent a semester abroad at the Piteå Musikhögskolan studying piano and conducting, while actively performing in several ensembles, including the inaugural Arctic Brass Quintet.

-Carol lives in Elkhart and enjoys listening to podcasts, going to the movies, watching documentaries on Netflix, and spending free time in Chicago.
+Carol lives in Elkhart and enjoys listening to podcasts, going to the movies, watching documentaries on Netflix, and spending free time in Chicago and Indianapolis.